SurrealPartisan/shiofaioth/README.md

 #### Infinitive and participles
 The infinitive is a verb without the pre- and postpositions given to a predicate.
 Infinitives are used by auxiliary verbs like "puedaen" ("can") and some other verbs like "kiere" ("to want").
 An infinitive can also be used as a noun, meaning the action/event described by the verb, or the product of it, or sometimes (if the action has no product) the object of it.
 In most cases these nouns belong to class 2, as they are by definition *someone's* actions.
 In some cases that doesn't make sense, though, so for example "ui rein" ("rain") is a class 3 noun.
 * Example 1 (infinitive verb): "Mie xae-puedaen-heui naiet *silaif*.", "I can't sleep."
-* Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai raiboud* miem-ka.", "The explosion was my work."
+* Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai doia* miem-ka.", "The explosion was my doing."

 Participles are adjectives/adverbs formed from verbs with derivational suffixes.
 There are three types of participles in Shiofaioth: the active or nominative participle (suffix "-(i)fa"), and two passive participles, one accusative (suffix "-(i)tafa") and the other dative (suffix "-(i)mafa").
 The initial i of the suffixes will be included if the verb eds in a consonant.
 Similarly to verbs, participles are not inflected for tense, but can take adverbs describing the timing.
+Participles can have direct or indirect objects describing them, in accusative and dative, respectively.
 * Example 1 (nominative participle): "ui moer baileifa", "a dancing man"
 * Example 2 (accusative participle): "ai cou baileitafa", "a show that is performed by dancing"
 * Example 3 (dative participle): "ui nais baileimafa", "a woman for whom a dance is performed"